UBC-DSCI/introduction-to-datascience/README.md

 - `data/` stores datasets processed during compile
 - `docs/.nojekyll` tells github's static site builder not to run [Jekyll](https://jekyllrb.com/).
 This avoids Jekyll deleting the folder `docs/_main_files` (as it starts with an underscore)

-## License Information

-This textbook is offered under the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-See [the license file](LICENSE.md) for more information.